RiyadAhmadov/StudentPerformancePrediction/README.md

 - Riyad Ahmadov - riyadehmedov03@gmail.com

-## Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+## You can look at and practice app at [Student Performance Prediction App](https://huggingface.co/spaces/riyadahmadov/student_performance_models)